Speaking with Tsufit, the author of Step Into the Spotlight, is a ton of fun!

 So what we did was I asked her about, you know, her story.
 I asked her, you know, tell me about you.
 Tell me about you as a kid.
 What did you do?
 How was your childhood?

-And she said, well, she grew up on a tomato farm and she used to help her dad pick tomatoes and take them to market.
+She said, well, she grew up on a tomato farm and she used to help her dad pick tomatoes and take them to market.
 And I said, well, that’s interesting.
-And that can help us out some color because tomatoes are colorful.
+That can help us out some color because tomatoes are colorful.
 Right?
 The red, you can visualize them.
 And so we made this analogy between tomatoes and speakers.

 And we said in her speech that some speakers are just seedlings and they’re not ready for market.
 They’re just growing.
 Others are still too green to go to market.
 Others are ripe and plump and juicy and ready for market.
 And other tomatoes are just plain rot.
 Just like some speakers.
 So she used that and she used that analogy.
 We dressed or up in some red gingham or whatever it was.
 She went to this thing and she was a hit.
 She said there was a lineup of people waiting to speak to her afterwards.
 So any one of us can do this.